khoaisohd/saifon/docs/advanced/async.md

 }
 ```

-Let's talk about the worse scenario
+Worse scenario

 ```
-Filter and sort few millions hotels on a slow phone
+We have few millions hotels on a slow phone

 findHotels can take few seconds